Attack on Iran shrine will not go unanswered - foreign minister

 Officials have called three days of mourning in the southern province of Fars, after the attack in the provincial capital of Shiraz.

-(Reporting by Dubai newsroom; Writing by Michael Georgy; Editing by Clarence Fernandez)
+(Reporting by Dubai newsroom; Writing by Michael Georgy; Editing by Clarence Fernandez and Nick Macfie)

 ((michael.georgy@tr.com; +971 52 503 5332; Reuters Messaging: michael.georgy.thomsonreuters.com@reuters.net))